darasus/ai-blog/content/go-language-for-beginners.md

   latency-sensitive applications.
 It uses a simple syntax that is very similar to most other languages.
 Go is widely available, has a lot of free resources online to help you learn to code.
+intro: >-
+  Did you know that there are over 5,000 programming languages in the world today?
+And of those, only a handful has gained widespread adoption.
+Newer and more obscure programming languages are being created every day.
+Indeed, it seems as though the market is oversaturated with them.

+  But Go stands apart from all other programming languages because of its simplicity and ease-of-use.
+It has been adopted by some of the biggest technology firms in the world – Google, Digital Ocean, Intuit, Wordpress.com and Heroku – for its ease of use, simple syntax and fast performance.

+  Even though it’s one of the newer programming languages around today, Go is steadily growing in popularity among developers and businesses.
+In this article we will explore what makes this language so unique and why it’s worth learning for beginners .
 ---

 ## Why is Go language so popular?